jbrunton/jbrunton.com/_posts/2025-01-01-what-we-should-mean-by-accountability.md

 ## Authority

-Dekker calls out the “authority–responsibility mismatch” as a common problem: “It is impossible to hold somebody accountable for something over which that person had no authority.”
+Dekker calls out the “authority–responsibility mismatch” as a common problem:

+> It is impossible to hold somebody accountable for something over which that person had no authority.

 He observes that in most safety-critical applications, operators must continually balance competing demands for efficiency and thoroughness.
 If an organisation doesn’t create time and space for operators to be thorough, if it doesn’t grant them the authority “to live up to the responsibility” asked of them, then the operators cannot be held accountability.
 The organisation must first reform itself.

 ## Other team capabilities

-Kimball Fisher [2000] provides a helpful model for thinking about self-organising teams: in his ARIA (Authority, Resources, Information, Accountability) model he suggests that in addition to authority and accountability, teams also require the resources (i.e. skills, personnel, tools) to do their job well, and relevant information to make informed decisions.
+Kimball Fisher [2000] provides a helpful model for thinking about self-organising teams: using the mnemonic ARIA (Authority, Resources, Information, Accountability) he suggests that in addition to authority and accountability, teams also require the resources (i.e. skills, personnel, tools) to do their job well, and relevant information to make informed decisions.
 It is management’s job to develop these capabilities in order to grow the boundaries within which the team can operate with accountability.

 ## Psychological safety